Saada: North Yemeni independence and Yemeni unification

-The Ottoman Empire was defeated and disintegrated during World War I, and the northern region of Yemen, including Saada, gained full independence in 1918.
-Yahya Muhammad Hamid ed-Din, the Imam of the Qasim Dynasty and leader of the Zaydis, proclaimed the establishment of the Mutawakkilite Kingdom of Yemen, incorporating his title "Mutawakkil" into the country's name.

-In September 1962, the "Freedom Officers" organization, led by Abdullah al-Sallal, launched a military coup in the capital, Sana'a, to overthrow the Qasim Dynasty and establish the Yemen Arab Republic.
-The Qasim royal family and monarchist forces initially fled from Sana'a to the northern mountainous region centered around Saada, before seeking refuge in neighboring Saudi Arabia.
-There, they joined forces with northern tribes that supported the royal family, sparking a prolonged crisis.
-This led to eight years of civil war in North Yemen.

-Yemen's monarchists were supported by Saudi Arabia, a fellow monarchy, while the republicans received backing from the United Arab Republic, led by President Nasser, who sent troops to North Yemen to assist the republic in resisting the monarchist faction.
+The Ottoman Empire was defeated and disintegrated in World War I, and the northern Yemen region under the former Ottoman Empire, including Saada, gained full independence in 1918.
+The Imam of the Qasem dynasty of the Zaydisi, Yahya Muhammad Hamid ed-Din ("Imam Mutawakil"), announced the establishment of the Mutawakkilite Kingdom of Yemen, and put his respect No. is included in the country name.
+In September 1962, the "Freedom Officers" organization headed by Abdullah al-Sallal launched a military coup in the capital, Sana, to overthrow the Qasem dynasty and establish the Yemen Arab Republic.
+The Qassem royal family and the monarchist forces first fled from Sana to the northern mountainous area centered on Saada, and then to neighboring Saudi Arabia, where they fought against the republican faction together with the northern tribes who supported the royal family, thus setting off a long-term crisis.
+Eight years of civil war in North Yemen.
+Yemen's monarchists were supported by Saudi Arabia, which is also a monarchy, while the republicans were supported by the United Arab Republic led by President Nasser.
+Sent troops to North Yemen to help the Republic resist the Monarchist faction.

-During the civil war, Saada, the former royal base and stronghold of the Zaydis, became a key town in the struggle between the republicans and monarchists.
-On February 18, 1963, Egyptian Vice President and Defense Minister Field Marshal Amer commanded the North Yemen Republican Army to capture the city of Saada, and it has been under republican control ever since.

-Although the republican and monarchist factions alternated between offensive and defensive positions, the republican forces, even when at a disadvantage, successfully repelled monarchist attacks on Saada and defended the city.

-In July 1970, the civil war in North Yemen came to an end with the republican faction securing the final victory.
-The Arab Republic of Yemen was subsequently recognized by the international community, including Saudi Arabia.

-On May 22, 1990, the Arab Republic of Yemen in the north and the Democratic People's Republic of Yemen in the south announced their unification, forming the Republic of Yemen.
-Since then, Saada has remained under the rule of the Republic of Yemen.
+During the civil war, the Saada area, the former royal base and the stronghold of the Zaydis, was an important town for the struggle between the republicans and the monarchists.
+On February 18, 1963, the Egyptian Vice President and Defense Minister Field Marshal Amer commanded the North Yemen Republican Army to capture the city of Saada, and Saada has been under the control of the republicans since then.
+Although the republican faction and the monarchist faction changed their offensive and defensive positions several times, the republican faction, even when it was at a disadvantage, repelled the monarchy's attack on Sada and successfully defended Sada.
+In July 1970, the civil war in North Yemen ended, the republican faction won the final victory, and the Arab Republic of Yemen was recognized by the international community, including Saudi Arabia.
+On May 22, 1990, the Arab Republic of Yemen in the north and the Democratic People's Republic of Yemen in the south announced their unification and established the Yemen Republic, and Sada has been under the rule of the Yemen Republic since then.